 Then, along came Tesla.
 In 2006, this Silicon Valley startup announced it would start producing a luxury electric sports car that could go more than 320 km on a single charge.

-All mass-market automotive manufacturers have hopped on the electric bandwagon by now.
-In Europe and the US, we have about 30 electric and 40 plug-in hybrid models to our disposal, and more to come in the coming year(s).
-By 2015, Norway (74,000+) and The Netherlands (90,000+) joined the list of countries with the largest EV stock, which had US (410,000), China (260,000) and Japan (130,000+) in its top 3.
+Since then, all mass-market automotive manufacturers have hopped on the electric bandwagon.
+In Europe and the US, we have about 30 electric and 40 plug-in hybrid models at our disposal and more to come in the upcoming year(s).
+By 2015, Norway (74,000+) and The Netherlands (90,000+) joined the list of countries with the largest EV stock, with the US (410,000), China (260,000) and Japan (130,000+) already in the top 3.

 With electric cars becoming part of our everyday commute, the implementation and optimization of charging infrastructure will face new challenges.
 Energy-efficient Smart Charging, self-charging and durable car batteries, high-tech charging roadways, self-sufficient charging stations that save and transmit energy between home and car...
 The opportunities reach far beyond what we've accomplished today.

 Swap your dusty dirt machine for a slick, clean EV.
 Here's everything you should know about electric driving and EV charging.
 Follow us on Twitter and Facebook for new updates in the world of cleantech and e-mobility.
 For the EV-savvy amongst us, share your thoughts on the latest industry developments on LinkedIn.
 No time to read?
 Tune in on Instagram for some of the out-of-this-world adventures of our EV charging stations.